nilsmehlhorn/blog/posts/angular-environment/index.md

 }
 ```

-When building, you'll trigger a configuration by passing it's name to
+When building, you'll activate a configuration - thus an environment - by passing it's name to
 the Angular CLI:
 ```commandline
 ng build --configuration <config>